JuliaComputing/DataSets.jl/README.md

 without code changes.
 For example from your laptop to the cloud, to another user's machine, or to an HPC system.

-Status: **Early prototype**!
-We're still figuring out the basic shape of the design.
-So things will change, but **your input is important**: we need your use cases so that the design serves the real needs of people dealing with data.
+**DataSets.jl is an early prototype!** We're still figuring out the basic shape of the design.
+So things will change, but *your input is important*: we need your use cases so that the design serves the real needs of people dealing with data.

 # Design